nansari/minikube/README.md

 Finally, see what other commands minikube offers using```minikube help```

 One cluster is not enough for you?
 Create one more.
 It will create a new VM in VirtualBox. **_Do it only if you have enough RAM_**
 Stop running minikube before creating a new one.
-The command creates new VM, assign a new IP and configure kubectl CLI default setting to connect to new cluster.
+The command creates a new VM, assign a new IP and configure kubectl CLI default setting to connect to the new cluster.
 ```
 $ minikube stop